NcEternal/PACS_Challenge_3/README.md

 ## The `parameters` Struct ##

-Inside the namespace `laplace` is defined the struct `parameters` which collects all parameters relative to the problem, initialized by default to those of the above mentioned problem.
-The struct can be found in the `Parameters.hpp` file together with an explanation of what each parameter does
+Inside the namespace `laplace` is defined the struct `parameters` which collects all parameters relative to the problem, initialized by default to be equal to those of the one mentioned above.
+The struct can be found in the `Parameters.hpp` file together with an explanation of what each parameter represents

 ## The `Mesh` Class ##

-Inside the file `Mesh.hpp` is defined the `Mesh` calss, representing a Cartesian decomposition of a rectangle.
+Inside the file `Mesh.hpp` is defined the `Mesh` class, representing a Cartesian decomposition of a rectangle.
 It comes with two constructors:

 * `Mesh(double xlb, double xub, double ylb, double yub, unsigned nx_, unsigned ny_)`;